vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 Contour is an open-source controller for Kubernetes Ingress routing.
 Contour can be installed in the shared services cluster on any Tanzu Kubernetes Cluster.
 Deploying Contour is a prerequisite if you want to deploy the Prometheus, Grafana, and Harbor Packages on a workload cluster.

-For more information about Contour, see [Contour](https://projectcontour.io/) site and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html).
+For more information about Contour, see [Contour](https://projectcontour.io/) site and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-ingress-contour.html).

 Another option for ingress control is to use the NSX Advanced Load Balancer Kubernetes ingress controller which offers an advanced L7 ingress for containerized applications that are deployed in the Tanzu Kubernetes workload cluster.

 ![NSX Advanced Load Balancing capabilities for VMware Tanzu](img/tko-on-vmc-aws/tko-vmc-aws05.png)

-For more information about the NSX ALB ingress controller, see the [official documentation](https://avinetworks.com/docs/ako/1.5/avi-kubernetes-operator/).
+For more information about the NSX ALB ingress controller, see [Configuring L7 Ingress with NSX Advanced Load Balancer](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-networking-configure-l7.html).

 [Tanzu Service Mesh](https://tanzu.vmware.com/service-mesh), an SaaS offering for modern applications running across multi-cluster, multi-clouds, also offers an ingress controller based on [Istio](https://istio.io/).